connorpeebles/tiny-app/README.md

 - View your personal collection of shortened URLs.
 - Edit the website for a specific shortened URL.
 - Delete shortened URLs from your personal collection.
+- Track short URL analytics, including number of total visits, number of unique visitors, and visitor ID, date, and time of each unique visit
 - Register and login with email and password for access.

 ## Dependencies